JohnLCaron/rlauxe/README.md

 ## Stratified audits using OneAudit (not done)

-Deal with one contest at a time for now .
+Deal with one contest at a time for now.

 ````
 Let bi denote the true votes on the ith ballot card; there are N ballots in all.